Alexandra Suda: Philadelphia Museum of Art

 In June 2022, the Philadelphia Museum of Art announced that Suda would assume the role of director at the Museum in September of that year.
 The title of the position is the George D. Widener Director and CEO.

 In September 2022, workers at that museum held a strike over wages and working conditions which lasted 19 days.
-The strike started within days of Suda's being installed as director, and the labor dispute had been ongoing well before Suda's time at the museum.
-She stayed publicly silent on the matter with a museum spokesperson saying she would not be part of the negotiations.
+The strike started within days of Suda's being installed as director, but the labor dispute had been ongoing well before Suda's arrival at the Museum.
+In her previous position at the Art Gallery of Ontario, Suda had been a labor union member.

+She stayed publicly silent on the matter: a Museum spokesperson said she would not be part of the negotiations.
 Later, Suda stated that the labor settlement "laid a solid foundation."

-On November 4, 2025, Suda was terminated by the Board of Directors after overseeing a controversial rebrand of the museum.
-She was three years into a five year contract.
+On November 4, 2025, when Suda was three years into her five-year contract, she was terminated by the Board of Directors after overseeing a controversial rebranding of the Museum.
+Following her termination, Suda sued the Board for wrongful dismissal and the Board counter-sued Suda for giving herself unauthorized raises.

-In her previous position at the Art Gallery of Ontario, Suda had been a labor union member.